 John Kriskiewicz, Assoc.
 AIA

 A native New Yorker, John holds a professional degree in Architecture from Pratt Institute.
-Over the past two decades he has taught courses focusing on architectural history and planning history at Parsons School of Design, The Cooper Union, Fashion Institute of Technology, Stern College for Women, and Manhattan College.
+Over the past three decades he has taught courses focusing on architectural history and planning history at Parsons School of Design, The Cooper Union, Fashion Institute of Technology, Stern College for Women, and Manhattan College.
 John has designed tour programs and lectures for many of New York City’s institutions and corporations.
 His exhibitions and articles have revealed history and preservation issues to a broad audience.
 John admits to a special affinity for New York’s extensive infrastructure as well as its Mid-Century Modern heritage.
 Book John K for his Special Bridge & Infrastructure Tour

 Doug is a native New Yorker and a graduate of Vassar College with a B.A. in history.
 He is a licensed New York City tour guide who specializes in tours that feature the architecture and history of the city.
 Since 2012, when joining the Architecture Tour Committee, Doug has been conducting the AIANY Around Manhattan Boat Tours.
 Doug highlights not only the recent and classic architectural gems but also the many industrial artifacts and structures that are seen from the boats as we circumnavigate Manhattan.
 In addition, he conducts architecture tours of the 9/11 Memorial and World Trade Center for the AIANY Chapter walking tour program.
 Doug’s Lower Manhattan walking tour focuses on changes in urban planning theories and practices from the mid-20th Century to the present that guided the development of the original Twin Towers and the new World Trade Center complex in starkly different directions.